 The war against Voldemort is not going well; even the Muggles have been affected.
 Dumbledore is absent from Hogwarts for long stretches of time, and the Order of the Phoenix has already suffered losses.
 And yet… as with all wars, life goes on.
 Sixth-year students learn to Apparate.
 Teenagers flirt and fight and fall in love.
 Harry receives some extraordinary help in Potions from the mysterious Half-Blood Prince.
 And with Dumbledore’s guidance, he seeks out the full, complex story of the boy who became Lord Voldemort – and thus finds what may be his only vulnerability.

-The Half-Blood Prince was originally the working title for Chamber of Secrets, though she decided that the information disclosed belonged better in book six and therefore the two books have many parallels.
+The Half-Blood Prince was originally the working title for Chamber of Secrets, though she decided that the information disclosed belonged better in Book 6 and therefore the two books have many parallels.
 Rowling had the book “planned for years,” but she spent two months going over her plan before she began writing seriously.
 This was a lesson learned after she did not check the plan for Goblet of Fire and had to rewrite a third of the book.
 Rowling revealed the title of Half-Blood Prince on her website on June 29, 2004.
 On December 21, 2004, she announced she had finished writing it, along with the release date.

 The first chapter, “The Other Minister,” which features the meeting between the Muggle Prime Minister, the Minister for Magic Cornelius Fudge, and his successor, Rufus Scrimgeour, was a concept Rowling tried to start in Sorcerer’s Stone, Prisoner of Azkaban, and Order of the Phoenix, but she found it finally worked in Half-Blood Prince.